Yab Yum (brothel): Closure

 In November 2007 it was reported that the city of Amsterdam was trying to close the brothel by revoking its licence, alleging without going into details that it was being used for criminal activity.
 This was part of a larger campaign of mayor Job Cohen to reduce the number of sex businesses operating in the city center.
 Closure was done with the Bibob act which does not require proof of criminal activities or criminal connections: reasonably strong indications are sufficient.

 Yab Yum appealed the revocation of the licence.
 At court, the city's lawyer alleged that owner Hennie Vittali was a front man for the Hells Angels, who had taken over the club in 1999 following blackmail and threats, buying it for €1.8m although the market price was put at €9m.
 On 4 January 2008 the court confirmed the action of the city.
 In a public statement, the brothel denied any connection with the Hells Angels and vowed to appeal the ruling.
 The brothel closed on 7 January 2008.
-On 15 January 2008 a higher court confirmed the decision; Yab Yum lost its licence and will remain closed.
+On 15 January 2008 a higher court confirmed the decision; Yab Yum lost its licence and remained closed.

 On 3 April 2010 an offer was announced; sex club owner Hennie Vittali was asking €6m for the name and property.

 Yab Yum Unlocked, the Yab Yum Museum

 The Yab Yum building was bought for 3 million euros and the brand for 1 million euro by entrepreneur Chris Kraijpoel.
 In 2011 he applied for a new licence to reopen the brothel.

 In September 2013, the original Yab Yum was reopened as a museum for the public.
-For €17.50 visitors can experience a tour of 20–40 minutes which includes the reception desk, the corridors through the complex, the bar where guests met the girls, all the rooms with the original beds and spas, the caviar club, the Champagne closets, the changing rooms for the girls, and the medical room.
+For €17.50 visitors could take a 20–40 minute tour that included the reception desk, the corridors through the complex, the bar where guests met the girls, all the rooms with the original beds and spas, the caviar club, the Champagne closets, the changing rooms for the girls, and the medical room.
 At the beginning of 2016 media reported that because of financial troubles the museum had closed down.